borango/borango.github.io/channels/index.md

 For the Mini 2 device, I have a 2-way gateway.
 This means that I can send and receive Email.
 You can reply to Emails with the Subject "Mail from Boran".
 This is channel (3).

 - - -
-Footnotes

-[^SAT]: communication via satellite messenger and Iridium network; very reliable; message delay up to 20 minutes
+*[SAT]: communication via satellite messenger and Iridium network; very reliable; message delay up to 20 minutes

-[^GSM]: based on terrestrial mobile network; reliable if Boran is close to GSM infrastructure (e.g. a few kilometers to nearest shore)
+*[GSM]: based on terrestrial mobile network; reliable if Boran is close to GSM infrastructure (e.g. a few kilometers to nearest shore)

-[^proven]: mature solution with years of successful use
+*[proven_]: mature solution with years of successful use

-[^new]: new solution that should be reliable but has not been used for long (by Boran)
+*[new_]: new solution that should be reliable but has not been used for long (by Boran)

-[^experimental]: new solution in test phase; could be changed or dropped in the future
+*[experimental_]: new solution in test phase; could be changed or dropped in the future